anhnguyendepocen/r-workshop-1/week1.md

 y <- c(1, 10, 500)
 {% endhighlight %}

 Now we have two numeric vector objects in our global environment, but there was something different about this line of code.
 This time we used a function *c()* to create the vector.
-This function is called the concatenate function (don't worry too much about functions right now!) to put three differnet numbers into a vector.
+This function is called the concatenate function (don't worry too much about functions right now!) to put three different numbers into a vector.
 The concatenate function is useful for creating any type of vector.
 Let's try creating a character vector by typing the code below:

 {% highlight r %}